xpladev/docs/content/en/develop/develop/tools/contracts/common-example.md

 # Common Examples

-This page provides practical examples of how to use `@xpla/contracts` to interact with CONX Chain's precompile contracts.
-We'll walk through a complete staking pool implementation that demonstrates real-world usage of the StakingI interface.
+This page provides practical examples of how to use CONX Chain's precompile contracts in your Solidity projects.
+The staking pool example uses the **StakingI** interface from the [cosmos-evm-contracts](https://www.npmjs.com/package/cosmos-evm-contracts) package (for precompiles such as staking, distribution, gov, use `cosmos-evm-contracts`; for CONX-specific auth, bank, wasm use `@xpla/contracts`).

 ## StakingPool Contract Example

-The StakingPool contract demonstrates how to create a staking pool that utilizes CONX Chain's StakingI precompile contract to manage validator delegations while providing additional features like reward distribution and user management.
+The StakingPool contract demonstrates how to create a staking pool that utilizes CONX Chain's StakingI precompile contract to manage validator delegations.
+The **StakingI** interface is imported from **cosmos-evm-contracts**, not from `@xpla/contracts`.
+Ensure both packages are installed if you use CONX-specific precompiles in the same project.

 ### Contract Overview